JamFox/quartz.jamfox.dev/content/Understanding People.md

 ## Scarcity Mindset

 Scarcity is a mindset that is taught, it's not inherent to an extent.
 There literally isn't unlimited resources, but people tend to overemphasize lack.
-Important to note that a lot of the time, giving produces MORE not less than taking, even though the scarcity mindset will drive more selfish hoarding.
+Important to note that a lot of the time, giving produces MORE not less than taking, even though the scarcity mindset will drive more selfish hoarding ([[The Art of Loving]]).

 Even limited things and events will come to you again, even if in different forms.